Historic sites in Odense

 Næsbyhoved Castle Ruin

+Næsbyhoved Voldsted in Odense is a fascinating medieval castle site with a rich history.
 Visit the remnants of the castle, where Queen Christine held court in the 16th century, and enjoy the beautiful nature in Næsbyhoved Forest.
+Experience the deep moats and explore the paths by the old lakeshore.
+Perfect for history enthusiasts and nature lovers.